SwitchQL/SwitchQL/README.md

 ### Contributing

 Feel free to open issues and pull requests.
-We're always welcome support from the community.
+We always welcome support from the community.

 To run this project locally: